 The 2023 ESPP allows eligible employees to purchase up to an aggregate of 800,000 shares of the Company's common stock.
 Under the 2023 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of the Company's common stock at the end of the offering period.
 Each offering period under the 2023 ESPP is for six months, which can be modified from time-to-time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
 A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2023 ESPP, subject to the statutory limit under the Code.
-As of December 31, 2023, 800,000 shares were available for future sales under the 2023 ESPP.
+As of December 31, 2024, 159 shares were available for future sales under the 2023 ESPP.

 The ESPP Plans are considered compensatory plans with the related compensation cost expensed over the six-month offering period.
-For the year ended December 31, 2023 and 2022, \$34,000 and \$46,000, respectively, was expensed.
-In January 2022, 646 shares that were purchased as of December 31, 2021, under the 2020 ESPP, were issued.
-Accordingly, during the first quarter of 2022, approximately \$40,000 of employee payroll deductions accumulated at December 31, 2021, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-The remaining \$30,000 was returned to the employees.
-In January 2023, 14,999 shares that were purchased as of December 31, 2022, under the 2022 ESPP, were issued.
-Accordingly, during the first quarter of 2023, approximately \$44,000 was returned from accrued expenses to additional paid in capital.
-The remaining \$30,000 was returned to the employees.
-As of December 31, 2022, related to acquiring such shares, was transferred from accrued expenses.
-In January 2024, 66,359 shares that were purchased as of December 31, 2023, approximately \$44,000 of employee payroll deductions have accumulated and have been recorded in accrued expenses.
-In January 2024, 66,359 shares that were purchased as of December 31, 2023, under the 2022 ESPP, were issued.
-Accordingly, during the first quarter of 2024, approximately \$24,000 of employee payroll deductions have accumulated and have been recorded in accrued expenses.
-In January 2024, 66,359 shares that were purchased as of December 31, 2023, under the 2022 ESPP, were issued.
+For the year ended December 31, 2024 and 2023, \$27,000 and \$34,000, respectively, was expensed.
+In January 2023, 5 shares that were purchased as of December 31, 2022, under the 2022 ESPP, were issued.
+Accordingly, during the first quarter of 2023, approximately \$29,000 of employee payroll deductions accumulated at December 31, 2022, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$14,000 was returned to the employees.
+As of December 31, 2023, approximately \$44,000 of employee payroll deductions had accumulated and had been recorded in accrued expenses.
+In January 2024, 21 shares that were purchased as of December 31, 2023, under the 2022 ESPP, were issued.
 Accordingly, during the first quarter of 2024, approximately \$24,000 of employee payroll deductions accumulated at December 31, 2023, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
 The remaining \$20,000 was returned to the employees.
+As of June 30, 2024, approximately \$33,000 of employee payroll deductions had accumulated and had been recorded in accrued expenses.
+In July 2024, 70 shares that were purchased as of June 30, 2024, under the 2022 ESPP, were issued.
+Accordingly, during the third quarter of 2024, approximately \$4,000 of employee payroll deductions accumulated at June 30, 2024, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$29,000 was returned to the employees.

-NOTE 19 - STOCK WARRANTS
+NOTE 15 - STOCK WARRANTS

-The following table summarizes information with respect to outstanding warrants to purchase common stock of the Company at December 31, 2023:
+The following table summarizes information with respect to outstanding warrants to purchase common stock of the Company at December 31, 2024: